TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 .. tip::

-    There are other formatting ViewHelpers for adjusting the output of currencies or big numbers.
-These ViewHelpers all starts with ``format``.
-You can find an overview of these ViewHelpers in Appendix C. These ViewHelpers can be used like the ``f:format.date`` ViewHelper you have just learned.
+    There are other formatting Viewhelpers for adjusting the output of currencies or big numbers.
+These Viewhelpers all starts with ``format``.
+You can find an overview of these Viewhelpers in Appendix C. These Viewhelpers can be used like the ``f:format.date`` Viewhelper you have just learned.

 In this section, you have learned how you can translate and localize an extension.
 First, we have worked on the localization of single terms in